goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 Overview
 --------

-BlueBream is web framework written in Python programming language.
+BlueBream is a web framework written in Python programming language.
 BlueBream is a thin layer on top of Zope Tool Kit (ZTK).
 Normally, BlueBream applications are developed using a Python based build system called Buildout.
 BlueBream is built on top of a component